SnHr1707/Hand-Cricket-AI/README.md

-Hand Cricket game made using AI
+Hand Cricket game made using AI(Only works for right hand for now)

 # Run this command to install the libraries and set up environment
 python -m venv venv